maythamfahmi/psruledemo/Readme.md

 ## How to run

-Go to infrastructure folder and run following command:
+Go to the infrastructure folder and run the following command:

 ```PowerShell
 cd .\infrastructure\
 Assert-PSRule -Path .\tests\psrule\.ps-rule\ -InputPath .\ -Option .\tests\psrule\ps-rule.yaml
 ```

-## Complete command line
+## Complete command line in PowerShell

-Use our own test code:

 ```PowerShell
  .\psrule.ps1